 Chandler: He's not, like, Phil Spiderman.
 He's a Spider-Man.
 Like Goldman's a last name, but there's no Gold-Man.

-Roderick Kingsley has managed to trick Spider-Man and the Kingpin into believing the Hobgoblin was deceased Daily Bugle reporter Ned Leeds for a good 10 years real time before being caught.
+Roderick Kingsley, the first Hobgoblin, has managed to trick Spider-Man and the Kingpin into believing the Hobgoblin was deceased Daily Bugle reporter Ned Leeds for a good ten years real time before being caught.
 He then blackmailed the Green Goblin into breaking him out of prison, and lived in luxury in the Caribbean.
 Now he's taken the late Justin Hammer's place as the world's premiere supervillain provider.
 Not bad for a guy who was originally a fashion designer.

 For Doc Ock, his recent outings include firstly, trying to destroy 90% of the world so the remaining ten percent will remember him as the greatest monster that ever lived, and now he's swapped minds with Peter, leaving Peter trapped in his crippled body as he runs free with all of Peter's memories, allowing him to restart his relationship with MJ and live his life without anyone being any the wiser.
 Though some fans insist that neither May or Mary Jane would be fooled by this, especially since May once correctly deduced two people posing as Peter's parents were phonies, and MJ has figured out other people have impersonated her soul mate like Chameleon and Kraven.